Single-Photon Advantage in Quantum Cryptography Beyond QKD: Results

-In the context of quantum coin flipping, similar to classical coin flipping, two protocol families, known as quantum strong coin flipping (QSCF) and quantum weak coin flipping (QWCF), are distinguished according to the goals of the two parties.
+\textbf{The quantum coin flipping protocol} \\ In the context of quantum coin flipping, similar to classical coin flipping, two protocol families, known as quantum strong coin flipping (QSCF) and quantum weak coin flipping (QWCF), are distinguished according to the goals of the two parties.
 While in QWCF both parties favor a certain outcome (e.g. Alice wants 0 and Bob wants 1, and they are aware of the other party’s preference), both parties want a random, unbiased result in QSCF.
 Hence, cheating in QWCF must be considered in one direction only, while both directions are important in QSCF, resulting in more protocol constraints for the latter type.

-The security of a coin flipping protocol is measured by the bias~$\epsilon$, that quantifies how much the cheating probability differs from the case of random guessing with probability 1/2.
+The important figures of merit for a coin flipping protocol are the honest winning probabilities $P_{h}^{A}$ and $P_{h}^{B}$ of Alice and Bob, their dishonest cheating probabilities $P^{A}$ and $P^{B}$, as well as the honest abort probability $P_{\text{AB}}$, which describes protocol aborts due to photon loss or errors without cheating.
+In this context, a protocol is called balanced if Alice and Bob have the same honest winning probabilities ($P_{h}^{A}=P_{h}^{B}$), and fair when they have equal dishonest cheating probabilities ($P^{A}=P^{B}$).
+Note, that the terms fair and balanced are also used reversely in some work \cite{Bozzio2025}.
+Here, however, we follow the terminology used in \cite{pappa2011practical}.
+The degree of security of a fair and balanced coin flipping protocol is then measured by the bias~$\epsilon = \max{[P^{A}, P^{B}]}-\frac{1}{2}$, that quantifies how much the dishonest cheating probability differs from the case of random guessing with probability 1/2.
 The minimum theoretically achievable bias for a QSCF protocol was shown by Kitaev to be $\epsilon \le \frac{1}{2}(\sqrt{2} -1) \approx 0.21$ \cite{kitaev2002quantum}, which corresponds to a minimum cheating probability of 71$\%$.
 On the other hand, QWCF protocols with arbitrarily small bias exist \cite{mochon2007quantum}, which are, however, often based on assumptions difficult to achieve experimentally.
 More recently, a newly proposed QWCF protocol \cite{bozzio2020quantum} reaching Kitaev's bias limit was also successfully implemented experimentally \cite{neves2023experimental}.
-Note that a successful implementation of QSCF always trivially implies a QWCF version of the same bias, as the two parties can simply place bets on the outcome of the unbiased random bit.
+Note that a successful implementation of QSCF always trivially implies a QWCF version of the same bias, as the two parties can simply place bets on the outcome of the random bit.

 The protocol chosen for the implementation in this work is one of the most established ones in the family of QSCF protocols and has been proposed in Ref. \cite{berlin2009fair} and extended in Ref.~\cite{pappa2011practical}.
 Previously, this protocol was used to show an experimental quantum advantage using attenuated laser pulses \cite{pappa2014experimental}.
 In the following, we first introduce the QSCF protocol and discuss on the basis of simulations how single photons can be exploited to enhance its quantum advantage, before we turn to the experimental implementation.